 Continuous Manufacturing Explained: How to set up and maintain a continuous production system

 Manufacturers use various production setups to be efficient at mass production.
-A continuous production system represents one of those setups and comes with distinct benefits, challenges, and maintenance requirements.
+A continuous production system is one of them and comes with distinct benefits, challenges, and maintenance requirements.

 What is continuous production?